xeroxinteractive/embedded-html-component-template/README.md

 ### Customisations
 Feel free to customise this project as you see fit, if you prefer to use less, coffeescript, typescript, whatever we're not too concerned so long as the deliverable remains to the same standard.

+### `gulp dist`

+The `gulp dist` task creates a zip and html file ready for uploading into Drupal.
+This does not change your source but it will perform the following:

+* Any nodes with the `data-xrxremove` attribute will be removed
+* Relative paths will be updated from `images/foo.jpg` to `~/images/foo.jpg` to make the compatible with Drupal
+* As we don't require `head`, `body`, `html` or doctype they will be removed

 ## General Guidance
 * All html should be wrapped in [a unique class](https://github.com/xeroxinteractive/embedded-html-component-template/blob/master/index.html#L15) or id referencing the agency that wrote the code allowing css to be prefixed preventing it impacting the wider site design.
 * All css should [make use of the above prefix](https://github.com/xeroxinteractive/embedded-html-component-template/blob/master/sass/core.scss#L1) and should ideally be written in sass or less for easy final editing and tweaks